HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 #### First Input Delay

-[First input delay](https://web.dev/fid/) (FID) is the third Core Web Vital metric designed to capture this.
+<a hreflang="en" href="https://web.dev/fid/">First input delay</a> (FID) is the third Core Web Vital metric designed to capture this.
 It measures the time between the first interaction (a tap or a click on an element) until the browser can start processing that it has happened.
 It doesn't measure how long the process that tap may have triggered takes.

-A good FID score is  **100ms** or under, a poor FID score is over **300ms**.
+A good FID score is  **100 ms** or under, a poor FID score is over **300 ms**.

 {{ figure_markup(
   image="mobile-web-first-input-delay.png",